Here’s an extreme way to cut your car insurance rates: Move.

 - Crime, crash and claim rates

-In Michigan — which Insure.com has ranked as the most expensive state for car insurance for five consecutive years now — high rates are primarily due to state laws governing personal injury protection (PIP).
+In Michigan — which Insure.com has ranked as the most expensive state for car insurance for six consecutive years now — high rates are primarily due to state laws governing personal injury protection (PIP).
 PIP covers medical expenses of the insured and the insured’s passengers if they are injured in an auto accident.

 Michigan requires all drivers to carry PIP coverage.
 As Insure.com notes: